サクサク読めて、アプリ限定の機能も多数!

 What happens if someone violates GitHub's policies?
 Millions of developers across the world host millions of projects—both open and closed source—on GitHub.
 We're fortunate to be able to play a part in enabling collaboration across the developer community every day, which is a responsibility we don’t take lightly.
 Together, we all have the exciting opportunity to make this a community we can be pr

+After you've checked for existing SSH keys, you can generate a new SSH key to use for authentication, then add it to the ssh-agent.
 About SSH key passphrases You can access and write data in repositories on GitHub using SSH (Secure Shell Protocol).
 When you connect via SSH, you authenticate using a private key file on your local machine.
 For more information, see About SSH.
-When you generate an SSH key, you can add a passphrase to further secure the key.
-Whenever you use the key, you must enter the passphrase.
-If your key has
+When you generate an SS

 Reviews allow collaborators to comment on the changes proposed in pull requests, approve the changes, or request further changes before the pull request is merged.
 Repository administrators can require that all pull requests are approved before being merged.
 About pull request reviews After a pull request is opened, anyone with read access can review and comment on the changes it proposes.
 You can